Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis

 This paper is an elaborated version of the material presented by the author in a three hour minicourse at {\it V International Course of Mathematical Analysis in Andalusia}, at Almeria, Spain September 12-16, 2011.
-The author wishes to thank the organizing committees for the opportunity to present the course and for their hospitality.
-The author also thanks Antonio Peralta for suggesting my name to the scientific commitee.
+The author wishes to thank the scientific committee for the opportunity to present the course and to the organizing committee for their hospitality.
+The author also personally thanks Antonio Peralta for his collegiality and encouragement.

-The minicourse on which this paper is based had its genesis in a series of talks the author had given to undergraduates at Fullerton College in Fullerton, California and at the University of California, Irvine.
-Using only the product rule for differentiation as a starting point, these enthusiastic students were introduced to some aspects of the esoteric subject of non associative algebra, including triple systems as well as algebras.
-Slides of these talks as well as other related material, including this paper, can be found at the author's website (www.math.uci.edu/$\sim$brusso).
+The minicourse on which this paper is based had its genesis in a series of talks the author had given to undergraduates at Fullerton College in California.
+I thank my former student Dana Clahane for his initiative in running the remarkable undergraduate research program at Fullerton College of which the seminar series is a part.
+With their knowledge only of the product rule for differentiation as a starting point, these enthusiastic students were introduced to some aspects of the esoteric subject of non associative algebra, including triple systems as well as algebras.
+Slides of these talks and of the minicourse lectures, as well as other related material, can be found at the author's website (www.math.uci.edu/$\sim$brusso).
 Conversely, these undergraduate talks were motivated by the author's past and recent joint works on derivations of Jordan triples (\cite{HoMarPerRus02},\cite{HoPerRus11},\cite{PerRus10}), which are among the many results discussed here.

-Parts I and II of this paper were covered in the three lectures making up the minicourse.
-For lack of time, Part III of this paper was not covered in the lectures, although there was some implicit reference to it in part I.

-Part I is devoted to an exposition of the properties of derivations on various algebras and triple systems in finite and infinite dimensions, the primary questions addressed being whether the derivation is automatically continuous and to what extent it is an inner derivation.
-One section in Part I is devoted to the subject of contractive projection, which plays an important role in the structure theory of Jordan triples and in Part III.
+Part I ({\it Derivations}) is devoted to an exposition of the properties of derivations on various algebras and triple systems in finite and infinite dimensions, the primary questions addressed being whether the derivation is automatically continuous and to what extent it is an inner derivation.